 We want to make this look more appetizing, short of dipping it in marinara.
-We rewrite the expression as the division
+We rewrite the expression as a division problem.

 From here, we know what to do.
-Factoring both expressions yields
+First we factor anything we can.

-Multiply the first fraction by the reciprocal of the second to find
+Multiply the first fraction by the reciprocal of the second.

 Still too many parentheses for our taste, but we'll take them over a kajillion fraction lines any day.

-- rewrite the numerator and/or denominator so that each is a single fraction, or
+- Rewrite the numerator and/or denominator so that each is a single fraction.

-- eliminate all the denominators with the help of clever forms of 1, or
+- Eliminate all the denominators with the help of clever forms of 1.